Mostafa229Gh/Todo-List/README.md

 - **Add Tasks**: Easily add new tasks with a title, description, and optional details.
 - **Set Deadlines**: Assign due dates to tasks to stay on track.
 - **Choose Priorities**: Mark tasks as high, medium, or low priority.
-- **Customize Colors**: Choose a color for each task to visually categorize them.
+- **Customize Colors**: Choose a color for each task to categorize them visually.
 - **Dark Mode**: Switch between light and dark themes for comfortable usage in any lighting condition.
 - **Friendly Design**: Intuitive and responsive design for a smooth user experience.
 - **Pin Tasks**: Pin important tasks to the top of the list for quick access.